-Q: As a black therapist who's aware of the pervasive power of language, I'm troubled when clients or colleagues use the word black to refer to negative or unwanted traits, in phrases such as black sheep and black mark .
-Am I being oversensitive, or is it appropriate to bring up the use of racist language in a session?
+Q: As a black therapist who's aware of the pervasive power of language, I'm troubled when clients or colleagues use the word black to refer to negative or unwanted traits, in phrases such as black sheep and black mark.
+Is it appropriate to bring up the use of racist language in a session?

 A: From a social-justice perspective, I believe that addressing racism, in whatever form it appears, is always relevant to therapy.
 As therapists, we have a responsibility not only to our clients, but to the wider community, to speak up in the face of values and practices that oppress.
 So when I encounter racist language in my office, whether it can be linked directly to a family's presenting problem or not, I address the issue.